 “A local citation is any online mention of the name, address, and phone number for a local business.
 Citations can occur on local business directories, on websites and apps, and on social platforms.
 Citations help Internet users to discover local businesses and can also impact local search engine rankings.
 Local businesses can actively manage many citations to ensure data accuracy.”

 So, you can see why they are so important for local businesses.
-There are a couple ways to find citations.
+There are a couple of ways to find citations.

 One, do a Google search for places to find local citations.
 Here’s one I found.

 Two, use a citation building and auditing service.
 Some that I’ve looked at or used are BrightLocal, Synup, and Whitespark.

 Pick the right social media to be active.
 There’s nothing worse than spreading yourself too thin and spending a lot of time in a place where your customers aren’t hanging out.

 Do content curation by sharing articles your customers would find helpful.
 Also, you can share projects that you’ve done and events you’re a part of.

 Ask as many current and past customers as you can do to a review of your company.
 This will help with your ranking.
 Read this article I wrote about getting customer reviews on Google.
 Also, ask for written testimonials you can put on your site.
 It’s even better if you can get a video testimonial.